Sifan Hassan: 2024

 On 3 March, Hassan finished fourth at the Tokyo Marathon in a time of 2:18.05.
 She opened her track season with a win over 5000 m at the Track Fest meet held in Los Angeles.
 Hassan placed a disappointing seventh over the same distance at the Prefontaine Classic.

 At the Paris 2024 Olympics, Hassan secured the bronze medal in the women's 5,000 metres.
 Initially upgraded to silver following Faith Kipyegon's disqualification for obstruction, Hassan was later returned to bronze after Kipyegon was reinstated following Kenya's successful appeal.

-Hassan also won bronze in the 10,000 metres then, on the final day, won gold in the women's marathon after sprinting the final 200 metres to beat Ethiopian Tigst Assefa by three seconds.
+Hassan also won bronze in the 10,000 metres then, on the final day, won gold in the women's marathon after sprinting the final 200 metres to beat Ethiopian Tigst Assefa (back than Marathon world record holder) by three seconds.
+At 28 km into the run, Hasan lost contact with the lead group.
+With 300 m go to, Hassan made a move on Assefa and won in an Olympic Record of 2:22:55 hours.
+Ethopia filed an unsuccessful protest against Hassan.
 With this gold medal she became the first woman to win Olympic gold in the marathon, 5,000 metres and 10,000 metres.
 She also became the first Olympic athlete male or female to win medals in these three events at the same Games since Czechoslovak Emil Zátopek in 1952.

 In December 2024, Hassan was named World Athletics Female Athlete of the Year.
 She was the first Dutchwoman to win the award.

+2025

+On 25 April 2026, Hassan ran the 2025 London marathon and placed third in a time of 2:19:00.
+The race was won by Tigst Assefa (Ethopia) in a time of 2:15:50 and a women's only world record, an improvement by 26 seconds.
+Joyciline Jepksogei (Kenya) placed second in a time of 2:18:44.

+Hassan won the newly World Marathon Major in Sydney on 31 August 2025, in a time of 2:18:22, with the former course record by Workenesh Edesa (Ethopia) 2:21:40.
+The half marathon mark was passed in 1:10:01, second came Brigid Kosgei (Kenya) in a time of 2:18:56 and Edesa in 2:22:15.

+On 2 November 2025, Hassan placed 6th in the New York City Marathon in a time of 2:24:43.
+The run was won by Hellen Obiri (Kenya) in a time of 2:19:51 and her fellow countrymate Sharon Lokedia placing second in 2:20:07.

+2026

+Hassan was scheduled to run the 26 April 2026 London Marathon but withdrew because of an Achilles injury sustained when she ran on a treadmill.